 *In lieu of completing Accounting for Lawyers, a student may demonstrate, to the satisfaction of a faculty committee, competence in the fundamentals of financial and managerial accounting.

 In addition to completing the curriculum listed above, a student must complete an academic research paper concerning business law of high professional quality.
-The student must receive advance approval of his or her topic from a faculty member of the Business Law Committee.
+The student must receive advance approval of his or her topic from a faculty member of the Corporate and Finance Law Committee.